digitalsleuth/peepdf-3/README.md

 the suspicious elements, supports all the most used filters and encodings, it can parse different versions of a file, object streams and encrypted files.
 With the installation of [STPyV8](https://github.com/cloudflare/stpyv8) and [Pylibemu](https://github.com/buffer/pylibemu) it provides **Javascript and shellcode analysis** wrappers too.
 Apart of this it's able to create new PDF files and to modify/obfuscate existent ones.

+As of version 3.0.0, peepdf-3 no longer includes pylibemu as a **requirement** in order to use peepdf-3 on Windows systems.
+However, all functionality of libemu, pylibemu, and sctest still exist, and will function on Linux systems.

 ![PyPI - Version](https://img.shields.io/pypi/v/peepdf-3)

 # Features